-1 6-pound first-cut of brisket (with the deckle, fatty edge, removed)
+1 (6-pound) first-cut brisket with the deckle, fatty edge, removed

-4 medium of onions thinly sliced (about 3-4 cups)
+4 medium onions, thinly sliced (about 3-4 cups)

-2 cups of chicken stock (use low sodium stock)
+2 cups chicken stock (use low sodium stock)

 2 bay leaves

-2 tablespoons of sherry vinegar or more to taste
+2 tablespoons sherry vinegar or more to taste

 Salt and freshly ground black pepper

-- Heat the oil in a Circulon Symmetry Chocolate 5.5-Qt.
-Casserole over medium-high heat.
+- Heat the oil in a 5.5-quart casserole over medium-high heat.
 Brown the brisket on all sides, 7-10 minutes.
 Remove the meat and pour off all but 1 tablespoon of fat from the pan.
 Add the onions and garlic and cook until the onion mixture is soft, about 10 minutes.
 Add the sherry, stock, tomatoes, bay, saffron, thyme and vinegar.
 Bring to a boil, scraping any brown bits from the bottom of the pan.
 Add back the brisket and spoon some of the onions and tomatoes over the top.